 Info for NEW & EXISTING support group leaders

-If you administer a vestibular disorders support group, or want to, we're eager to help.
-VEDA assist support groups by publishing contact information for new or established groups as well as meeting dates and times in our Support Group Directory.
+If you administer a vestibular disorders support group (or want to), we're eager to help.
+VeDA assists support groups by publishing contact information for new or established groups as well as meeting dates and times in our Support Group Directory.
 Please e-mail us with the group's meeting address, contact person with e-mail and/or phone number, website URL (if you have one), and how often you meet.
 We also encourage support group leaders to join us on Facebook, where you can share your group's activities or post a notice about your interest in forming a group.

 Possible Formats and Considerations for Support Group Meetings